 My question to Mr. Khanna was on B-2 visa application for my Mother while simultaneously applying for her immigrant visa petition and adjusting her status in the USA during her stay.
 Additionally, he has assisted me with my own Citizenship questions earlier.
 As always, Mr. Khanna provided me with valuable insights and information on how to proceed that would best benefit my situation and my Mother' case.
 What I liked most is, him being very punctual in getting back to delivering on promises and with accurate opinions.
 I applaud Mr. Khanna and his team for the work they are doing - helping so many people with their immigration needs.
 I would always feel comfortable knowing his services are excellent in getting the job done, on time!
 Thank you!

 U.S. Customs and Border Patrol (CBP) indicates that all nonimmigrant applicants seeking admission as B-2 visitors are required to satisfy the inspecting CBP Officer that they are entitled to the admission and classification that they seek, including proving that they maintain a foreign residence abroad that they have no intention of abandoning.
-A variety of factors are to be taken into consideration by the inspecting officer, including, but not limited to, the intended length of stay, proof of foreign residence, and financial solvency.

 1. U.S. Customs and Border Patrol (CBP) indicates that, if an alien applicant is otherwise admissible as a B-2 visitor, and passport validity requirements are met, the applicant can be issued more than one 180-day admission period in a 12-month period.